mpkondrashin/tmlist/README.md

 ## Return Codes

 If TMList successfully finishes lists modification it returnes code 0.
-In case of the error, non zero return code can be checked to diagnose a problem.
+In case of the error, non zero return c  ode can be checked to diagnose a problem.

 | Return Code | Description |
 | ----------- | ----------- |